Organogold chemistry: Gold(III)

+Bonding

+The bonding in gold complexes is subject to normal and some exceptional factors, which have been described as aurophilicity.

+The Dewar–Chatt–Duncanson model applies to gold complexes of alkenes and alkynes, although isolated examples of such complexes are rare, in part due to the relatively weak degree of backbonding of late transition metals.
+When compared to analogous complexes based on lighter congeners copper and silver, the computed difference in magnitude between π→M bonding and M→π* backbonding was found to be the most significant for a complex based on gold, in line with the high degree of electrophilicity of gold complexes observed catalytically.

+Relativistic effects are significant in organogold chemistry due to the large nuclear charge of the metal (Z = 79).
+As a consequence of relativistically expanded 5d orbitals, the LAu fragment can stabilize a neighboring carbocation via electron donation into the empty p-type orbital.
+Thus, in addition to their expected carbocation-like reactivity, these cations also exhibit significant carbene character, a property that has been exploited in catalytic transformations such as cyclopropanation and C-H insertion.

 Gold catalysis

-General considerations

-Gold-catalyzed reactions fall into two major categories: heterogeneous catalysis including catalysts by gold nanoparticles (e.g., Au/TiO_{2}) and thiol-monolayer gold surfaces, and catalysts on alumina support, including alumina supported Au/CeO_{2}.
-These catalysts have been investigated for industrially important processes like the oxidation of alcohols, oxidation of carbon monoxide (CO), and various selective hydrogenation reactions (e.g. butadiene to butene).
-Though often efficient and exhibiting useful or unique selectivities, there is considerable uncertainty with respect to the mechanism of processes catalyzed by various heterogeneous gold catalysts, even compared to other heterogeneous transition metal catalysts.

-In contrast, homogeneous catalysis with gold uses simple or ligand-bound gold(I) or gold(III) compounds that are soluble in organic solvents and is used for the synthesis of fine chemicals in organic chemistry.
-Binary gold halides and simple complexes, including gold(I) chloride, gold(III) chloride, and chloroauric acid, have been employed as complexes.
-These gold sources, however, quickly give rise to ill-defined and easily deactivated (via reduction to Au^{0}) active catalysts in solution.
-The development of well-defined phosphine- or NHC-ligated gold(I) complexes was an important advance and led to significant increase in interest in the synthetic applications of gold catalysis.
-Ligated gold(I) complexes are typically prepared and stored as the bench-stable (but unreactive) chlorides, LAuCl, e.g., chloro(triphenylphosphine)gold(I), which are typically activated via halide abstraction with silver salts like AgOTf, AgBF_{4}, or AgSbF_{6} to generate a cationic gold(I) species.
+Gold(I) chloride, gold(III) chloride, and chloroauric acid function as homogeneous catalysta, but they quickly deactivate or form precipitates.
+Phosphine- or NHC-ligated gold(I) complexes are more robust.
+These complex are typically prepared and stored as the bench-stable (but unreactive) chlorides, LAuCl, e.g., chloro(triphenylphosphine)gold(I), which are typically activated via halide abstraction with silver salts like AgOTf, AgBF_{4}, or AgSbF_{6} to generate a cationic gold(I) species.
 Although the coordinatively unsaturated complex "LAu^{+}" is notionally generated from a LAuCl/AgX mixture, the exact nature of the cationic gold species and the role of the silver salt remains somewhat contentious.
 The para-nitrobenzoate, bistriflimide, and certain nitrile complexes represent catalytically active yet isolable silver-free precatalysts.